-ZenHub boards come pre-set with six pipelines: New Issues, Backlog, To-Do, In Progress, Done and Closed.
+ZenHub Workspaces come pre-set with seven pipelines which represent the stages that work goes through within your team: New Issues, Icebox, Backlog, In Progress, Review/QA, Done and Closed.

 Let’s go over each real quick.

 New Issues: New issues land here automatically.
-They should be dragged to another pipeline ASAP.
+They should be dragged to another pipeline as soon as possible.

-In Progress: This is the answer to, “What are you working on right now?”
-Ideally, each team member should be working on just one thing here at a time.
+In Progress: This pipeline answers the question, “What are you working on right now?”.
+Ideally, each team member should be working on just one thing at a time.

-To keep ZenHub Boards clutter free, you can hide the Closed Issue Pipeline via the checkbox at the top of the Board.
+To keep ZenHub Workspaces clutter-free, you can hide the Closed Issue Pipeline via the checkbox at the top of the Board.
 When the box is checked, the pipeline appears on the far right.

 Making it all come together